 Heel pain seldom originates in the heel bone.
 Instead, it begins when ligaments and tendons that are attached to the heel become injured and inflamed.
-Board-certified podiatrist Daniel Pero, DPM, at Integrative Foot and Ankle in West Palm Beach and Palm Beach Gardens, Florida, has extensive experience diagnosing the cause of your heel pain and providing effective therapies that get you back on your feet.
+Board-certified podiatrist Daniel Pero, DPM, at Integrative Foot and Ankle in West Palm Beach, Florida, has extensive experience diagnosing the cause of your heel pain and providing effective therapies that get you back on your feet.
 To get expert care for heel pain, book an appointment online or call the office nearest you.

 Heel pain can develop from several problems, including: